 - 1/2 cup butter (divided)

 - 2 cups long pasta (I used fettuccine)

 - black pepper to taste

 - In a large pot of boiling salted water cook the fettuccine al dente.

-- in a medium pan add 1/2 the butter, 1/4 cup Parmesan cheese and 1/2 -1 ladle of hot pasta water.
+- in a medium pan add 1/2 the butter, 1/4 cup Parmesan cheese and 1/2 -1 ladle of hot pasta water (about 3-5 tablespoons).
 On low medium heat, whisk together to make a cream.

 - Add the drained pasta, another 1/2-1 ladle of hot pasta water (or a little more if needed) the remaining butter and parmesan cheese, gently toss together on low heat (for about 1 minute) and serve immediately, sprinkle with parmesan cheese and black pepper.
 Enjoy!